Recent Water Damage Posts

 Once you fix the broken pipe or the other source of damage, call a restoration service.

 Extensive damage due to flooding will probably take longer to restore than a smaller area affected by a backup, broken pipe, or leak.
 Account for the square footage exposed to water when estimating the length of the restoration process.

 The Duration of the Damage

 The longer building materials have been exposed to water, the more extensive the restoration process.
 Standing water that goes unnoticed for hours or days can lead to more severe secondary damage.

 Regardless of the conditions in your home in Oak Ridge, TN, you can count on the expertise and equipment of restoration professionals.
-Call a plumber to fix bursting pipes and hire a residential restoration company to eliminate water and mitigate secondary damage.
+Call a plumber to fix burst pipes and hire a residential restoration company to eliminate water and mitigate secondary damage.

 How To Mitigate Fire and Water Damage

 Firefighters rely on hoses that are capable of dispensing between 300 to 800 gallons of water per minute or more, depending on the hydrant and fire hose.
-As a result, fire suppression efforts often lead to a combination of extensive fire and water damage in homes in Oak Ridge, TN.
+As a result, fire suppression efforts often lead to a combination of extensive fire and water damage in homes in Rocky Top, TN.
 Specialized mitigation and restoration methods are necessary to prevent the primary fire damage from becoming rapidly compounded and exacerbated by water.
 A company that specializes in both types of damage should pursue these three measures to mitigate damage.

 1. Remove Water